How to Implement a New Company Policy?

 Policies are created to bring conduct to the organization.
 However, in lieu of the existing policies, when implementing the new policy it should be added with a disclaimer of non-compliance.

 The Non-compliance disclaimer should state the policy is in the larger benefit of the organization and devised for an efficient and improved working environment.
 So, that every employee to whom the policy applies has to follow it lest would attract penalty duly.
 The immediate supervisors or reporting heads should try to arrest any deviations in the early stages or communicate the same to the HR.

 Policies allow employees to remain in a secured framework keeping them away from any legal, disciplinary, arbitrary, or discriminatory practice.
 Policies help fair and consistent behavior towards all.

 Every new policy implemented is a small change towards a larger goal.
 The organization is moving from one version to an advanced one.
-However, challenges will be there, but things work when you clearly state the purpose.
+However, challenges in HRM will be there, but things work when you clearly state the purpose.